Schwartzkers/cvs-scm/README.md

 ## Pre-requisites
 CVS client software is [installed](https://www.nongnu.org/cvs/).

-**For remote CVS severs (pserver & ext) ensure the CVS client can login/connect successfully before using the extension.
+**For remote CVS servers (pserver & ext) ensure the CVS client can login/connect successfully before using the extension.
 Future versions of the extension will attempt to detect and warn when the CVS server cannot be accessed.**

 ## Features

-The extenstioin will automatically activate when it detects source code managed by CVS.
+The extension will automatically activate when it detects source code managed by CVS.
 It provides the following features:
 - Add new file or folder to the repository:
 - Remove file from repository:
 - Commit changes to the repository: